asouza/react-server-example/README.md

 The **CompleteReactiveTransactionDao** is a simple DAO that uses Flux and Mono to let the query execution as lazy as possible.
 I am still learning the API and you are welcome to submit any pull request :).

+#Dump database

+There is a dump that you can use to load data into the database